MonsalvoGeoffrey/Shotgun-Roulette/README.md

 - Random
 - Always Shot Self
 - Always Shot Opponent
+- Shot Self only blanks
+- Shot Opponent only live
+- Shot Self only blanks AND Shot Opponent only live

 ### Planned strategy

-- Shot when more blanks than live
+- Shot Self when more blanks than live
-- Shot when more or equal blanks than live
+- Shot Opponent when more or equal blanks than live

 ---